avadonley/stepvarepo/README.md

 3. Clone the Step VA repo by running the following command: 'https://github.com/avadonley/stepvarepo.git'
 4. Start the XAMPP MySQL server and Apache server
 5. Open the PHPMyAdmin console by navigating to [http://localhost/phpmyadmin/](http://localhost/phpmyadmin/)
-6. Create a new database named `homebasedb`.
+6. Create a new database named `odhsmd`.
 With the database created, navigate to it by clicking on it in the lefthand pane
 7. Import the `vms.sql` file located in `htdocs/ODHS-Animal/sql` into this new database
 8. Create a new user by navigating to `Privileges -> New -> Add user account`
 9. Enter the following credentials for the new user: